-Scales 1 million; 1:500,000; 1:200,000
+Scales 1m; 1:500,000; 1:200,000

-Early 1960s to mid-1970s.
+Early 1960s to mid-1970s. €8

-The advent of GPS has brought up a few errors with the one millions – mountains misplaced by a few kilometres – but overall the detail and accuracy is excellent as subsequent satellite imagery has proved.
-Changes in roads are best cross referenced on a 741 or a modern country map (see below) and don’t expect all the marked wells to have been maintained over the last few decades while new ones will have appeared.
+The advent of GPS brought up a few errors with the: mountains misplaced by a few kilometres – but overall the detail and accuracy is outstanding as subsequent satellite imagery has proved.
+Changes in roads are best cross-referenced on a 741 or Google, and don’t expect all the marked wells to have been maintained over the decades while new ones will have appeared.
 Particularly in the more populous Sahel, the position of tracks and other man-made features may have altered over the last few decades.
 Excepting parts of Libya and all of Egypt, these excellent maps are ideal for the basic level of exploration and travel that Sahara Overland used to represent.
-For Morocco there are far better maps – for Mauritania too.
+For Morocco there are far better maps; for Mauritania too.

-Coverage of 500k IGNs seems to have been patchy and these days they are very hard to find and not really worth the bother.
-For some odd reason detail is cut off at country boundaries, even adjacent former French ones, which makes them a little less worth searching out though of course the extra detail makes perhaps the best scale of all for piste driving.
+Coverage of 1:500,000 IGNs was always patchy, these days are hard to find and not really worth the bother.
+For some odd reason detail is cut off at country boundaries, even adjacent former French ones, though of course you’d assume the extra detail makes thse the best scale of all for piste driving.

 Nevertheless, when you can find them, the colour originals are real works of map art, especially in mixed dune and rocky terrain.
 They are the finest maps of the Sahara ever made, obliterating the more recent Soviet equivalents at the same scale which were only based on aerial or satellite photography.
 IGN’s were checked on the ground too, and it shows.
-Black-and-white copies of the full set were available from the IGN Cartothèque in Paris at around 7 euro each – you’re much beter off with colour scans widely sold on CD by the major Saharan outfitters in Europe (and bootleg).
-Some avoiding the copyright issue by not crediting the maps as IGNs.
+Black-and-white copies of the full set were available from the IGN Cartothèque in Paris at around 7 euro each – you’re much better off with colour scans sold or available in digital format.
+Some avoid the copyright issue by not crediting the maps as IGNs.

-The biggest drawback with the 200,000s is that there are no- or limited grid lines on the face of the map and each degree is only marked in 10-minute increments along the borders.
+The biggest drawback with the 200,000s is that there are no- or limited grid lines across the face of the map and each degree is only marked in 10-minute increments along the borders.
 If you look closely there are actually faint crosses also at ten minute intervals on the map face, so it’s possible to mark your own grid – but draw from cross to cross and not straight across, even though, given their UTM projection, lines are almost straight.

-IGN country maps – too old now
+IGN country maps

 IGN also produced a modern series of country maps in the Sahara including Chad, Egypt, Mali, Morocco, Mauritania (1993!), Niger and Tunisia with scales ranging from one- to 2.5 million.
 Easily available in Europe, they’re probably far inferior to more recent RK-H maps.
 ‘Chad’ has no grid lines for example.
-I spotted the hard-to-find 500k Air Massif (pictured right) at Agadez airport years ago for 12 euros – an especially handy map for camelling or trekking in the region, were you be able to get to it.
+I spotted the hard-to-find 500k Air Massif (pictured right) at Agadez airport years ago for 12 euros – an especially handy map for camelling or trekking in the region, were you be able to get there.